koolgax99/koolgax99.github.io/content/posts/gsoc-2023-final-report/index.md

 #### Error Plot

-The error_plot function is designed to create error plots that visualize the errors or discrepancies between predicted and observed values for a specific environmental variable and site.
+The Error plot function is designed to create error plots that visualize the errors or discrepancies between predicted and observed values for a specific environmental variable and site.
 It provides insight into the accuracy of predictions by showing how the model's forecasts differ from actual observations over time.

 <div style="text-align: center;">
     <figure>